VMail: Frequently Asked Questions

 Note: Other message size restrictions may be applied by your recipient’s domain and will take precedence over our limits.

 Yes.
-To prevent the spread of viruses, protect campus productivity, & resources, Vanderbilt Information Technology (VUIT), in consultation with IT School Leaders and the Senior School Leaders IT Committees, has elected to prevent certain IN-BOUND (not internal email) attachments from passing through the Vanderbilt mail servers beginning November 15, 2004.
+To prevent the spread of viruses, protect campus productivity, & resources, Vanderbilt Information Technology (VUIT), in consultation with IT School Leaders and the Senior School Leaders, has elected to prevent delivery of certain file attachments.

-VUIT annually reviews extensions to be blocked with IT School Leaders and the Senior School Leaders IT Committees.
 Potentially dangerous attachments are identified by their three letter filename extension.
-All attachment extensions will be assessed and the selected extensions will be rejected, regardless of the Operating System of the originating computer."
+All attachment extensions will be assessed and the selected extensions will be rejected, regardless of the operating system of the originating computer.

 Spam is commonly defined as th e sending of unsolicited bulk e mail - that is, email that was not asked for (unsolicited) and received by multiple recipients (bulk).